johan162/themeltspice/README.md

 1. No dialogue help to enter ```.meas``` simulation command.
 2. No keyboard shortcut editor
-3. Not possible to edit ```.op``` operation point labels to, for example, change from the default voltage display to current through an element or perhaps change the number of decimals shown in the diagram on an ```.op``` label..
+3. Not possible to edit ```.op``` operation point labels to, for example, change from the default voltage display to current through an element or perhaps change the number of decimals shown in the diagram on an ```.op``` label.

 **Why do this as a bash shell script?**